Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 example of engaging with ugc content on instagram

-Trestique responds to influencer Clara Wang including them in a post.
+Trestique responds to influencer Clara Wang by including them in a post.

 Managing community during times of crises

 The pandemic showed that community managers had to be flexible in the wake of potential crises.
-But it’s not just global pandemics that they have to tackle-it’s smaller events that can quickly give a brand a bad rep.
+But they have to tackle not just global pandemics but also smaller events that can quickly give a company or a brand a bad rep.

 Take Chanel’s 2021 advent calendar mishap as an example.
 The brand received a lot of hate for staying silent about its seemingly overpriced calendar on social.
 In doing this, they directly helped their main competitors (who swooped into the comment section to add fuel to the fire).